DU Online Admission Portal Slows Down On Day 2 Hampering Process

-New Delhi: Slow speed of the online admission portal of Delhi University hampered the process of admission to undergraduate courses on Tuesday, a college principal said.
+New Delhi: Slow speed of the online admission portal of Delhi University hampered the process of admission to undergraduate courses on Tuesday with only 15.36 per cent of over 49,000 applications getting approved till Tuesday, varsity officials said.
 The university’s first completely-online admission process began on Monday amid the coronavirus pandemic, with more than 19,000 applications being received on the first day.

+Only 1,628 of the applications received on Monday were approved. second day of the process, 49,712 students applied for admissions and only 7,640 were approved while 6,790 aspirants made the payments, according to data shared by the varsity around 10 pm.

 “There are 550 applications that have been cleared by respective departments and I have cleared 200 of them.
 We will try to clear the rest by 9-10 pm,” he said.
 He said he spoke to varsity officials who informed him that the portal was receiving close to 30,000 hits.